Links

 smtp_connection_helper is a binary used to help troubleshoot any issues your DoltLab instance might have when establishing a connection to your existing SMTP server.
 This tool uses similar code to DoltLab's email service and should successfully send a test email if the connection to the SMTP server was configured correctly.
 The source code for the tool is available here and basic instructions for using the tool are here.

-shell-db.sh is a script that will open a PostgreSQL shell to your running DoltLab's PostgreSQL server.
-The POSTGRES_PASSWORD you set when starting DoltLab is required by this script as PGPASSWORD.
+shell-db.sh is a script that will open a shell to your running DoltLab's database server.
+For DoltLab versions lower than v1.0.0, this database server is PostgreSQL.
+To use this script with those versions, supply the POSTGRES_PASSWORD value you set when starting DoltLab as the environment variable PGPASSWORD.
 A successful connection will display a dolthubapi=# prompt.

 docker-compose.yaml is a complete Docker Compose configuration file that will spin up all the services required to run DoltLab.